Ankitraghav000/Docker/README.md

 ![jdbsqluohzrw5ku5l096](https://github.com/user-attachments/assets/41d87518-8eea-4d17-8eb1-f2673a8e5e8a)

 Docker swarm needs multiple OS to deploy the service, we can deploy it on any cloud like AWS but it is not open source that's  why basic info is mentaion here about docker swarm.

+# Conclusion
+Docker is a platform that make easy the process of building, shipping, and running applications in containers.
+Containers are lightweight, portable, and consistent across different environments.

   # Reference Linkgroups
 - https://docs.docker.com